Online training for researchers

 Q10: What if I can’t attend the moderated peer-feedback sessions?

-You can later watch the recorded peer-feedback sessions and practice on your own with peers from the course.
+You can later watch the recorded peer-feedback sessions and practice on your own with the provided text.

 Miscellaneous

-Yes, you can get a course certificate outlining the course contents.
+Yes, you can get a course certificate outlining the course contents and the workload (20h without homework, 30h with completed homework).

 Q12: Is this course for me if I have problems with the English language?